Teaching certificate revoked after sex incident

 DSBN education centre

-The teaching certificate of former District School Board of Niagara teacher Christine Ann Collini was revoked following a disciplinary hearing for the sexual, physical and emotional abuse of two students.
+The teaching certificate of former District School Board of Niagara teacher Christine Ann Collini has been revoked after she was found guilty of accusations of professional misconduct, including the sexual, physical and emotional abuse of students.

-Collini faced a disciplinary committee of the Ontario College of Teachers this summer, following interactions with two students in 2012.
+Collini's actions were the object of a three-member disciplinary committee hearing of the Ontario College of Teachers last summer, following interactions with two students in 2012.

-A June 27 discipline panel decision gave a statement of uncontested facts and a plea of no contest.
+At the June 7, 2016 hearing, the disciplinary panel received a statement of uncontested facts surrounding the case and a plea of no contest.

 Discipline committee members hear and determine matters related to alleged professional misconduct and/or incompetence against College members.

-The three-member panel said during the 2011-12 and 2012-13 academic years — among other things — Collini had students in her class help her move house, gave students drives without permission from parents of school administration and used profanity in class.
+The panel heard that during the 2011-12 and 2012-13 academic years — among other things — Collini had "inappropriate" interactions with students in her class, including having them help her move house, giving them drives without permission from parents or school administration, and using profanity in class.

 She also had personal conversations with students in class including discussions about her divorce, sexual activity and consumption of alcohol.

-In addition, Collini “requested and allowed students to contribute to her online dating profile during class time,” it said.
+In addition, Collini “requested and allowed students to contribute to her online dating profile during class time,” said the statement.

-Of the two students involved, it says the incidents happened on October or November, 2012.
-The age of the students, or what DSBN school they were from, is not revealed.
+Her inappropriate interactions with the two students occurred in October or November, 2012.
+The age of the students, and the DSBN school Collini taught at are redacted from the statement.

 The panel heard Collini invited two students to her house, where they were offered alcohol.